 The Bible is clear that we have a choice to make.
 We can choose to speak words of life or words of death.
 Our words can lift others up and encourage them, or they can cause irrevocable destruction.
 I know that I’m not alone in admitting that my words have landed me in trouble from time to time.
 I’ve certainly said some things that I’m not proud of.
-The Bible speaks of this in the book of James:

 When we choose to surrender our lives to Christ, we are choosing to hand over our old sinful natures.
 In return, God renews our hearts and minds to be more like Him.
-This doesn’t necessarily mean that we will be perfect.
+But this doesn’t necessarily mean we will be perfect.
 Learning to live by our new God-given nature is an ongoing effort.
 We must choose to continually live under the guidance and power of the Holy Spirit.

 As we spend more time with our Creator in prayer and learn more about Him in His Word, we will become more like Him in the process.
 He continually renews our heart as we continue to surrender to His will.
 He literally transforms us from the inside out.

 Jesus once spoke to the Pharisees (the corrupt religious leaders of His day) telling them that their words indicated what was really going on in their hearts: